 In our world of people, process, and technology, a single item can mean multiple things.

 The Atlantic posted an article that jumped out at me: Why Companies Fail.
 This fantastic article, posted in a journal the general population would find more accessible than an organization development or talent management journal, gave all the evidence we try to convey on why change is hard.
 Well, change is easy, culture is what is hard.
 From my perspective, just the preamble of the article kicks it off in style: Why is corporate turnaround so difficult and rare?
 The answer is often culture — the hardest thing of all to change.
 Megan McArdle is taking our message to Main Street [nice election build-up tie-in, right?].
-We are the change agents that toil in the dark with our higher education, free subscriptions to Chief Learning Officer and Talent Management Magazine, and our SHRM memberships trying, mostly, in vain, to …
+We are the change agents that toil in the dark with our higher education, free subscriptions to Chief Learning Officer and Talent Management Magazine, and our SHRM memberships trying, mostly, in vain, to get the …

 In a follow up to July 12th’s post Media’s two tribes – charging for content The Atlantic’s James Fallows reports The Times of London has placed their bet you will love their headlines so much you will pay for the opportunity to read the article.
 Click on any link within The Times and you are immediately sent to a pay option.
 “You get absolutely nothing without signing up for paid service.
 No first-paragraph tease (a la the WSJ), no “metered” service of so many free stories per month (a la the FT), not even any Google search results on the contents of the story.
 I mentioned in my “Google and the News” story that some news organizations were working with Google to be sure that their articles would still be indexed, even if behind a paywall.
 The Times has (I am told) …